 Are there work study/volunteer positions available?

-There many be some limited work-study/volunteer positions available during the Festival week, but preference for work assignment is given to scholarship students.
-If you are interested in work-study please note this in your registration form under Financial Assistance and let us know what you are interested in the helping with.
+There may be some limited work-study/volunteer positions available before, during and after the Festival week.
+If you are interested in work-study please note this in the Volunteer section on your Registration Form and let us know what you are interested in helping with.

 I may have to cancel my registration.
 Can I get a refund?